the French flag book cover

 Even after the observation of the frequent or constant conjunction of objects, we have no reason to draw any inference concerning any object beyond those of which we have had experience 8.

-It is in section XIV that Hume makes a frontal attack on the idea of necessary connection, on which the idea of causality ultimately rests (to say that there is a causal relation between A and B is in effect to suppose that A and B are necessarily connected).
+It is in section XIV that Hume mounts a frontal attack on the idea of necessary connection, on which the idea of causality ultimately rests—to say that there is a causal relation between A and B is in effect to suppose that A and B are necessarily connected.

-In fact, we are not really going to discover any new elements.
-All the pieces of the puzzle are already in the above, and Hume is going to put them together in this section, focusing only on causality.
+In fact, no genuinely new elements will emerge here.
+All the pieces of the puzzle are already in place, and in this section Hume brings them together, focusing exclusively on causality.

-We must reject their trivial definitions, or better, instead of searching for the idea in these definitions, [we] must look for it in the impressions, from which it is originally deriv'd
+We must set aside their circular definitions—or rather, instead of searching for the idea in these definitions, [we] must look for it in the impressions, from which it is originally deriv'd 12.

-As we have seen, reason cannot found the principle of causality, i.e. the idea that a cause is required for any beginning of existence.
+As we have seen, reason cannot ground the principle of causality—the idea that a cause is required for any beginning of existence.

-Similarly it is not an innate idea, a notion also already refuted, and now almost universally rejected in the learned world
+Nor is it an innate idea, a notion already refuted, and now almost universally rejected in the learned world 13.

-Philosophers differ on the explanation of what makes a cause effective, what makes it able to act as such and produce an effect.
-They forged the notions of substantial form, accidents and qualities, matter and form, virtue, etc.
+Philosophers differ on the question of what makes a cause effective—what enables it to act as such and produce an effect.
+They have forged the notions of substantial form, accidents and qualities, matter and form, virtue, and so on.

-If we maintain, as the Cartesians do, that the cause of motion resides not in matter but in God, we run into the same difficulty: no impression is furnished us of how God communicates motion to the expanse.
+If we maintain, as the Cartesians do, that the cause of motion resides not in matter but in God, we run into the same difficulty: no impression is furnished to us of how God communicates motion to extended matter.

 All ideas are deriv'd from, and represent impressions.
 We never have any impression, that contains any power or efficacy.
 We never therefore have any idea of power 16.

-Summing up: Similar instances are still the first source of our idea of power or necessity; at the same time that they have no influence by their similarity either on each other, or on any external object
+To sum up: Similar instances are still the first source of our idea of power or necessity; at the same time that they have no influence by their similarity either on each other, or on any external object 18.

-In the end, it is a process in the mind, of the mind, that leads us to forge the idea of a necessary connection: These instances are in themselves totally distinct from each other, and have no union but in the mind, which observes them, and collects their ideas.
-Necessity, then, is the effect or this observation, and is nothing but an internal impression of the mind, or a determination to carry our thoughts from one object to another.
+In the end, it is a process in the mind that leads us to forge the idea of a necessary connection: These instances are in themselves totally distinct from each other, and have no union but in the mind, which observes them, and collects their ideas.
+Necessity, then, is the effect of this observation, and is nothing but an internal impression of the mind, or a determination to carry our thoughts from one object to another.
+19.

-Hence this unheard-of, revolutionary conclusion: the idea of necessary connection - and therefore causality - is a purely subjective notion:
+Hence this startling, revolutionary conclusion: the idea of necessary connection—and therefore of causality—is a purely subjective notion:

 There is no internal impression, which has any relation to [necessity], but that propensity, which custom produces, to pass from an object to the idea of its usual attendant.
 This therefore is the essence of necessity.
 Upon the whole, necessity is something, that exists in the mind, not in objects; nor it is possible for us ever to form the most distant idea of it, consider'd as a quality in bodies 20.

-Maliciously, he even lends voice to the appalled reactions it is bound to elicit:
+With a touch of mischief, he even gives voice to the appalled reactions it is bound to provoke:

 What!
 The efficacy of causes lie in the determination of the mind!
 As if causes did not operate entirely independent of the mind, and wou'd not continue their operation, even tho' there was no mind existent to contemplate them, or reason concerning them.
 Thought may well depend on causes for its operation, but not causes on thought.
 This is to reverse the order of nature and make that secondary, which is really primary 22.

-This, however, is the puzzling conclusion Hume reaches.
+Yet this, however disconcerting, is the conclusion Hume reaches.

 1 1.3.9, p.76